Claimed

 About Recovery Unplugged New Jersey

 At Recovery Unplugged’s New Jersey center, clients find an immersive space to heal from substance use disorders and co-occurring mental health conditions.
-Through their innovative yet science-backed care, the program offers 24/7 support through partial hospitalization (PHP), intensive outpatient (IOP), and a rich variety of therapies personalized to each client.
+Through their innovative yet science-backed care, the program offers 24/7 support through partial hospitalization (PHP) with supportive housing, intensive outpatient (IOP), and a rich variety of therapies personalized to each client.

-At Recovery Unplugged, healing starts with the understanding that no two mental health journeys are alike.
+At Recovery Unplugged, healing starts with the understanding that no two recovery journeys are alike.
 Treatment goes beyond checklists and clinical boxes—it’s about unlocking what’s been buried under years of pain.
-Their approach uses compassion and customization by combining traditional therapies with the emotional resonance of music-assisted therapy.
-Clients learn to express emotions and reconnect with themselves in a way that standard treatment often can miss.
+Their approach uses compassion and customization by combining traditional therapies and medication-assisted treatment with the emotional resonance of music-assisted therapy.
+Clients learn to express emotions and reconnect with themselves in a way that standard treatment often misses.

 Read More